dreamingechoes/dreamingechoes.github.io/_posts/2015-10-24-create-a-super-fancy-api-with-grape.md

 We set up our API module (GrapeExampleApp), define our Base class `V1` (which inherits from Grape::API) and setting some Grape options like `version`, `content_type` of the API, `prefix` and response `format`.

 Grape supports versioning.
 Future versions that we may develop as our application grows will then be nested inside version two, three etc... modules.
 The next step is create a subfolder `v1` inside `grape_example_app`, and then creates inside this new subfolder the classes that will handle the API actions for our models Product and Review.
-At the end, we will have something like this:
+At the end, we'll have something like this:

 ```
 .